Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 Health and welfare information, including details of your physical or mental health and any disabilities or vulnerabilities you may have.
 This is a special category of sensitive personal data and is subject to additional safeguards.

 Management and order information, including details of any alleged or actual anti-social behaviour or criminal offences and CCTV images from our offices and developments.
-This includes special category sensitive personal data and the sensitive aspects of this category are subject to additional safeguards.
+This includes special category personal data and the sensitive aspects of this category are subject to additional safeguards.

-2.4 For subscribers we collect:
+For subscribers we collect:

 Your basic contact details, including your name, address, telephone number, email address.